The HiveMQ Control center at a glance

 With millions of connected clients, keeping track of your MQTT clients can really become a challenge.
 The Client Overview within the Control Center provides a list of all clients known to HiveMQ, and if the clients are connected or have a persistent session at the broker but aren’t connected currently.
 More detailed information about every client is available via the drill down Client Detail View.
 The Client Detail View contains all the session information about an individual client.

-The Control Center offers administrative actions within the Client Details View to allow for disconnecting a client from the broker or removing a client’s persistent session give you full control over your MQTT deployment.
+The Control Center offers administrative actions within the Client Details View to allow for disconnecting a client from the broker or removing a client’s persistent session to give you full control over your MQTT deployment.
 Moreover the Client Details View enables you to not only see the subscriptions and shared subscriptions a client is subscribed to, but also to add and remove both subscriptions and shared subscriptions to and from the client.

 Our HiveMQ Control Center is certainly one of the key features we feel are important for any organization deploying HiveMQ and MQTT into production.
 Feel free to have a look.
 Try it out by downloading a Trial Version of HiveMQ or have a look into our very detailed documentation.